0xpranay/solidity-notes/General Notes.md

 1. EVM is a stack based machine.
 Sure, permanent storage and memory exist but it can't just be working with them alone.
 Computers are **register based machines**, they store intermediate values in these registers and use them to compute further.
 2. **EVM instead of registers uses stack.**
 3. How does it matter to contract?
 Note that **value types** like uint, bool when declared inside a function **are created on the stack**!
-4. Similar to memory, **stack is newly created when a function is called.
+4. Similar to memory, **stack is newly created when an external call is made.
 Hence the word stacktrace**.
 5. *Security Note* : EVM allows an opcode that let's you swap last 16th value.
-If a function invokes other function, the stack might propagate and the inner function may access the caller's variables. (*Self idea, needs reference to make sure*).
+If a function invokes other function, the stack might propagate and the inner function may access the caller's variables. **Turns out, No!
+Stack is available only between external calls**.